eBooks

 No File-Size Restrictions

 In M&E, files are exponentially larger than those identified with other industries.
-As files continue to get bigger with more content created in new formats, including 4K and 8K — tools with file size limits are nonstarters.
+As files continue to get bigger with more content created in new formats, including 4K and 8K — tools with file-size limits are nonstarters.
 As such, specific remote tools that work for other businesses simply will not support the workflows that film studios, television stations, OTT broadcasters, or game developers have to complete.
 The power of remote work solutions ultimately lie in their flexibility and the idea that teams would be limited by what they could send and share simply because of file size almost entirely defeats the purpose.
-File size limits stifle remote collaboration and in many cases it’s simply not appropriate
+File-size limits stifle remote collaboration and in many cases, it’s simply not appropriate.

 Checkpoint Restart

 Imagine you’re working from home.
 You’ve just finished your latest edits on a file, and you need to send it along to another post-production team in the workflow.
 Midway through the upload to the shared folder, the transfer is interrupted.
 You have to start the process all over again.
-And if it was late and you left it for the overnight — well, then, even more hours have been wasted.
+And if it was late and you left it transferring overnight — well, then, even more hours have been wasted.

 This is an all too common scenario.
 While the frustration may at first seem petty, when it keeps happening again and again this one shortcoming leeches huge amounts of time away from an already tightly scheduled project just by itself.
 This is why checkpoint restart, the ability to automatically restart an interrupted transfer from the point of failure, is so essential when it comes to remote access tools.
-When your upload, download, or transfer simply picks up from where it left off, users don’t need to worry about wasting precious time hoping that that progress bar doesn’t fall back to zero again.
+When your upload, download, or transfer simply picks up from where it left off, you don’t need to worry about wasting precious time hoping that that progress bar doesn’t fall back to zero again.

 Checkpoint restart ensures that any interrupted Media Shuttle transfer automatically restarts from the point of failure, offering unprecedented reliability under even the sketchiest of connection conditions.